pelmesh619/PelUserbot-2.0/README.md

 # Peluserbot-2.0
-PelUserbot, a powerful userbot for Telegram, containing a lot of features.
+Peluserbot, a powerful userbot for Telegram, containing a lot of features.
 Currently, in development

 __Some of Peluserbot's features__: